 Why go?
 At the cultural crossroads between North America and the Spanish-speaking south, there are barefoot beaches, tropical jungle and Mayan ruins, all excellent reasons to honeymoon in Mexico.
 And, the Mexicans have a passionate approach to life — be it in their love of vibrant colour, zest for dance (seriously, pick up some steps in advance) or full-throated fiestas — and you’ll likely follow suit.

 Stay A honeymoon in Tulum is the obvious choice, and for good reason, with its not-a-speck-of-sand-out-of-place beaches and laid-back hotels such as La Valise.
-But if you crave a car-free, TV-less existence, choose Isla Holbox – an island off the Yucatán coast, where you can swim in bioluminescent bays, snorkel with whale sharks and kayak through mangroves.
-It’s a swooningly romantic honeymoon destination, with boho lodgings (thatch-roofed dwellings, in-room hammocks, oversized stone bath tubs) at Aldea Kuká, where you can expect spontaneous mezcal-sipping sessions and the Day of the Dead bash has become something of local legend.
+But if you crave a car-free, TV-less existence, choose Isla Holbox — an island off the Yucatán coast, where you can swim in bioluminescent bays, snorkel with whale sharks and kayak through mangroves.
+It’s a swooningly romantic honeymoon destination, with boho lodgings (thatch-roofed dwellings, in-room hammocks, oversized stone bath tubs) at Aldea Kuká, where you can expect spontaneous mezcal-sipping sessions, and its Day of the Dead bash has become something of local legend.

 For more blow-the-budget options, head to Chablé Maroma in the Mérida jungle where you can dive into the hotel’s own cenote or work out any stresses in a temazcal (traditional sauna).
 Or pitch up at heavenly Hotel Esencia on the Riviera Maya, where you may witness baby turtles shuffling from their nest to the sea.
 For culture-seeking couples, we prescribe a honeymoon in San Miguel de Allende, a colonial city with charms aplenty to the north of the country.
 It’s renowned for its artistic community, and hotels prove equally creative.
 Try the intensely romantic Casa No Name, former home of fashion photographer Deborah Turbeville, where flowering gardens and exotic touches (a Tibetan fountain, Indian archways) really up the amor.